 ufunc Rounding Decimals

-Explanation of ufunc Rounding Decimals in NumPy
+Overview of ufunc Rounding Decimals in NumPy

-By default, ufunc rounds decimals to the nearest integer using the "round half to even" strategy.
-This means that if the decimal falls exactly halfway between two integers, the one with the even number in the units place is chosen.
-For example, rounding 2.5 would result in 2, while rounding 3.5 would give 4.
+NumPy's universal functions (ufuncs) allow for efficient computation and manipulation of arrays.
+For rounding decimals, ufuncs offer several options and follow a strategy called "round half to even."
+By default, ufunc rounds decimals to the nearest integer using this method, which means that if a decimal is exactly halfway between two integers, the even integer is chosen.
+For example, rounding 2.5 results in 2, while rounding 3.5 results in 4.

 Importance of Rounding Decimals in Numerical Analysis